SadeqSoltani/hotel-booking-analysis/README.md

 | 91–180 days | 26,439 | 44.71% |
 | 180+ days | 24,692 | 57.01% |

-Guests who book 180+ days in advance cancel at 57% — more than 8x the rate of same-day bookers.
+Guests who book 180+ days in advance cancel at 57%  more than 8x the rate of same-day bookers.
 Longer time horizons give guests more opportunity for plans to change.
 This became the single most important feature in the XGBoost model and directly informs the tiered deposit policy recommendation.

 ---

-### Special Requests Are the Strongest Commitment Signal
+### Special requests are the strongest commitment signal

 Guests with zero special requests cancel at 47.7%.
-Guests who make 3 or more requests cancel at only 16.8% — a 31-point gap.
+Guests who make 3 or more requests cancel at only 16.8% , a 31-point gap.
 Guests who communicate specific preferences are emotionally invested in the stay and rarely cancel.
 This is both one of the top ML predictive features and a highly actionable operational lever: proactively soliciting guest preferences at booking converts passive reservations into committed stays.

 ---

-### The Non-Refundable Deposit Paradox
+### The Non-Refundable deposit paradox

-Non-refundable deposit bookings show a 99.36% cancellation rate — the most counterintuitive finding in the dataset.
+Non-refundable deposit bookings show a 99.36% cancellation rate, the most counterintuitive finding in the dataset.
 The explanation: hotels record these as cancelled even when the deposit is retained, meaning revenue is fully protected regardless of the cancellation flag.
 The true behavioural cancellation risk lies in No Deposit bookings at 28.38%, representing 104,641 bookings.
 Expanding non-refundable rate options for high-risk segments protects revenue without reducing booking volume.

 ---

-### Resort Hotel Is a Summer-Dependent Business
+### Resort Hotel is a Summer-Dependent business

-Resort Hotel ADR reaches $186 in Summer versus $57 in Winter — a 170% seasonal swing that creates serious cash flow vulnerability.
+Resort Hotel ADR reaches $186 in Summer versus $57 in Winter, a 170% seasonal swing that creates serious cash flow vulnerability.
 City Hotel maintains stable ADR of $85–$118 year-round, driven by consistent business travel demand.

-By 2017, City Hotel commands a $9 ADR premium over Resort Hotel ($117.50 vs $108.66) — unusual since resorts typically charge more.
+By 2017, City Hotel commands a $9 ADR premium over Resort Hotel ($117.50 vs $108.66), unusual since resorts typically charge more.
 This reflects stronger urban demand growth and City Hotel's consistent pricing power.

 Despite lower ADR, Resort Hotel generates higher revenue per completed booking ($400.90 vs $311.40) because longer average stays (4.3 vs 3.0 nights) outweigh the rate disadvantage.
 However, this advantage disappears entirely if summer demand softens.
-Summer alone generates 45% of annual revenue — a dangerous concentration in a single season.
+Summer alone generates 45% of annual revenue, a dangerous concentration in a single season.

 ---

-### Online TA Is the Largest Revenue Source and the Largest Single Risk
+### Online TA is the largest revenue source and the largest single risk

 | Market Segment | Bookings | Cancellation Rate | ADR | Revenue Lost |
 |---------------|---------|-------------------|-----|-------------|